-The NZSF will not reduce the future cost of NZS by one dollar – it may very partially ‘smooth’ the incidence of that cost but doesn’t change it.
+However, the NZSF will not reduce the future cost of NZS by one dollar – it may very partially ‘smooth’ the incidence of funding that cost but doesn’t change it.
 Re-starting the government’s contributions won’t change the cost; neither will a stellar nor a poor investment performance by the NZSF’s Guardians.

 As stated in section 4 (How much will New Zealand Superannuation really cost?), the cost of any pension scheme, private or public, is the benefits actually paid by the scheme (plus administration costs) and that doesn’t have anything to do with how it is paid for.
-So, unless the NZS pension is to reduce, having the NZSF doesn’t change the economic implications of an ageing population.
-On current settings, the Treasury expects the cost of NZS to grow from a net 4.2% today to a net 7.1% by 2060.
+So, in the absence of a reduction in the NZS pension itself, having the NZSF doesn’t change the economic implications of an ageing population.
+On current settings, the Treasury expects the cost of NZS to grow from a net 4.1% today to a net 6.75% by 2060.
 The NZSF does not affect those numbers.

-Separately, the government has decided to reduce the value of NZS by shifting the pension age from 65 to 67 between 2037 and 2040; also by increasing the residence period from 10 to 20 years.
-The government estimates that would cut the cost of NZS by about 10% but, again, the presence or absence of the NZSF doesn’t change that number.
-Reducing the benefit is a separate issue so, for this discussion, let’s leave the benefit as it is.
+The last government wanted to reduce the future value of NZS by shifting the pension age from 65 to 67 between 2037 and 2040; also by increasing the residence period from 10 to 20 years.
+It estimated that would cut the cost of NZS by about 10%but, again, the presence or absence of the NZSF wouldn’t have changed that number.

-The Treasury’s 2016 NZSF Contribution Rate Model assumes that the government restarts its contributions to the NZSF in 2021 (at nearly 1% of 2021 GDP or $3.05 billion); that the annual contribution will reduce over the years and will stop in 2035 after a further $27.7 billion has been contributed.
-That means taxes will need to be $27.7 billion higher than otherwise needed over the 15-year period.
+The Treasury’s New Zealand Superannuation Contribution Rate Model HYEFU 2018assumes that the government’s contributions to the NZSF will increase from $500 million in 2018 to about $2.5 billion by 2022 (about 0.7% of 2022 GDP); that the annual contribution will reduce over the years and will stop in 2035 after a further $24.5 billion has been contributed.
+That means taxes will need to be $24.5 billion higher than otherwise needed over the next 16 years.

-According to the Model, the maximum drawdown from the NZSF over the coming 100 years will be 1% of GDP or 12.5% of the net cost of NZS in 2079 and 2080.
-The simple average of 80 years’ drawdowns in the Model (2036-2116) is 0.66% of GDP a year or roughly 9.5% of the average net contemporary cost of NZS across the same period.
+According to the Model, the maximum drawdown from the NZSF over the coming 100 years will be about 1% of GDP or 12.9% of the net cost of NZS in 2078 and 2079.
+The simple average of 80 years’ drawdowns in the Model (2035-2116) is 0.66% of GDP a year or roughly 8.9% of the average net contemporary cost of NZS across the same period.

-Most assume that the NZSF was intended to smooth the costs associated with retiring baby boomers but it is actually a ‘perpetuity’ fund.
-The Treasury’s Model shows that there will be more in the NZSF in real terms at the end of 100 years than there is today (31.2% of 2116 GDP compared with 12.3% today).
+Most assume that the NZSF was intended to smooth the costs associated with retiring baby boomers, but it is actually a ‘perpetuity’ fund.
+The Treasury’s Model shows that there will be more in the NZSF in real terms in 2116 than there is today (30.75% of 2116 GDP compared with 14.4% today).
 So why precisely do we need such a fund?
 It will apparently still be with us long after the last of the baby boomers and their children has died.

-The most that can be said about the NZSF is that it slightly changes the incidence of the cost of NZS but NZS, without the government’s benefit cuts, will cost the same.
+The most that can be said about the NZSF is that it slightly changes the incidence of the cost met from current taxation of NZS but NZS will cost the same.
 However, instead of asking tomorrow’s taxpayers to foot the full bill, today’s taxpayers are paying twice – once for today’s NZS and then extra to put in the NZSF.
-The Treasury’s Model suggests that today’s taxpayers will pay $3 billion more in 2021 (making 2021 taxes $86 billion rather than $83 billion) just so that taxes from 2036 onward will probably be slightly less for tomorrow’s taxpayers.
+The Treasury’s Model suggests that today’s taxpayers will pay $2.5 billion more in 2022 (making 2022 taxes $90 billion rather than $87.5 billion) just so that taxes from 2035 onward will probably be slightly less for tomorrow’s taxpayers.